 Most trucking carriers use load boards to handle their excess capacity and avoid deadhead trucking.
 You can use load boards to get started while you work to get direct shippers.
 As your business grows, you should be able to increase your direct shipper’s miles and use load boards only to handle some deadhead trips.

 4. Avoid this financial problem

-One of the challenges of running a trucking company is that few shippers and brokers offer quickpays.
+One of the challenges of running a trucking company is that few shippers and brokers offer quick pays.
 Instead, they insist on paying your invoices on net-30-day terms or longer.
-This can create financial problems for small and growing carriers.
+This payment delay can create financial problems for small and growing carriers.

-When you offer net-30 day terms, you are extending credit to your shippers.
+When you offer net-30-day terms, you are extending credit to your shippers.
 You have to pay all the hauling expenses out of your cash reserves and wait 30 days or more to get paid.
-Doing this may work initially at a small scale, but eventually, you may run out of funds.
+Offering these terms may work initially on a small scale, but eventually, you may run out of funds.
 Ultimately, it depends on the size of your cash reserve.

 Get a factoring quote

 Are you looking for financing?
 We are a leading provider of factoring in Canada and can offer competitive terms.
-For information, get an online factoring quote or call (877) 300 3258.
+For information, get an online factoring quote or call toll free (877) 300 3258.